 We only need a synopsis from you for now that briefly describes the article you would like to contribute.
 Please complete the Synopsis Form and email it to Lee Hansom, PR and Communications Manager at the Institute of Water.
 The synopsis will be reviewed by the Institute of Water Journal Editorial Panel and you will be contacted in due course.

-Successful authors will be notified of the timescales through to publication which is scheduled for the second week in October.
+Successful authors will be notified of the timescales through to publication.